ImtiazKhanDS/vim/README.md

 - :substitute {number} : does the corresponding action to the number of lines specified.
 - :normal {number} : does the corresponding action to the number of lines specified.
 - :action {start}, {end} : we can also specify the start and end of the lines.
+- %p : print all the files in the file